ribid1/dbdis/README.md

 * A small design helps to display a lot of values in one window
 * You can use a template design to configure the the full screen window of all models similar
 * One switch for permanent percent capacitiy announcement
+* One switch for permanent remaining capacitiy of mAh or ml announcement
 * One switch for permanent voltage announcement
 * One switch starts/stops software clock
 * One switch resets software clock